 Dropped kerbs for vehicles

-Permission from property owners
+Permission from the property owner or landowner

 Email crossovers@enfield.gov.uk if you have any questions about applying for a dropped kerb for a vehicle and we will get back to you within 10 working days.

-Applying for a dropped kerb for vehicles
+How to apply for a dropped kerb

 Crossover Helpdesk